 It’s a beautiful walk with waves breaking over the unusual rock formations on the shoreline.
 It’s a world away from the tourist beachfront just behind you.

 There’s actually a bit of a row going on locally about whether the lighthouse site should be opened up and a restaurant built there.
 The port of Alicante chose a company to do the job under the “Faros de Espana” development project (which I mentioned at the top of this post).
 But a lot of people didn’t like the plan and the issue is in stalemate right now.

-You can walk all the way round the cape to the Playa del Albufereta, taking in views of Alicante city itself – route here.
+You can walk all the way round the cape to the Playa del Albufereta, taking in views of Alicante city itself- take a look at my post here for details.
 Look across to the opposite headland, where you can just about see the lighthouse on the Cabo de Santa Pola, our next stop.